Can You Freeze Cream Cheese?

 How Long Can You Freeze Cream Cheese?

 Cream cheese will last in the freezer for up to two months.
-Be sure to label all packages and containers to help ensure you're using it within the two month period.
+Be sure to label all packages and containers with the date to help ensure you're using them within the two months.
 Do not refreeze cream cheese once it has been thawed.

 How to Thaw Frozen Cream Cheese